In January 2020, the International Chamber of Commerce published the updated version of the INCOTERMS 2020.

 Transfer Of Risk And Transportation

-In their essence, Incoterms are rules of interpretation.
 In case of dispute between seller and buyer, Incoterms define two things:

 - Who is responsible for the risk that the goods are lost, damaged or stolen during transportation.
 In Incoterms jargon, the moment where the risk is transferred from the seller to the buyer is called delivery.